First transcontinental railroad: The Big Four

 Four northern California businessmen formed the Central Pacific Railroad: Leland Stanford, (1824–1893), President; Collis Potter Huntington, (1821–1900), Vice President; Mark Hopkins, (1813–1878), Treasurer; Charles Crocker, (1822–1888), Construction Supervisor.
 All became substantially wealthy from their association with the railroad.
 Judah, Marsh, Strong, Stanford, Huntington, Hopkins and Crocker, along with James Bailey and Lucius Anson Booth, became the first board of directors of the Central Pacific Railroad.

 Thomas Durant

 Former ophthalmologist Dr. Thomas Clark "Doc" Durant was nominally only a vice president of Union Pacific, so he installed a series of respected men like John Adams Dix as president of the railroad.
-Durant and its financing arrangements were, unlike those of the CPRR, mired in controversy and scandals.
+While serving as vice president of Union Pacific he would be a key figure in the Crédit Mobilier scandal which ultimately led to his removal from the company.

+Grenville M. Dodge

+Major General Grenville M. Dodge served as the chief engineer of Union Pacific during the construction of the First Transcontinental Railroad.
+In 1865 while fighting against Native-American tribes he would discover a pass in the Laramie Mountains, which would serve as a vital passage for the First Transcontinental Railroad.
+Dodge would serve in the United States House of Representatives for Iowa's 5th District from 1867 until 1869.
+During this time he would push for legislation to help the construction of the railroad.

 Authorization and funding

 In February 1860, Iowa Representative Samuel Curtis introduced a bill to fund the railroad.
 It passed the House but died when it could not be reconciled with the Senate version because of opposition from southern states who wanted a southern route near the 42nd parallel.
 Curtis tried and failed again in 1861.
 After the southern states seceded from the Union, the House of Representatives approved the bill on May 6, 1862, and the Senate on June 20.
 Lincoln signed the Pacific Railroad Act of 1862 into law on July 1.
 It authorized creation of two companies, the Central Pacific in the west and the Union Pacific in the mid-west, to build the railroad.
 The legislation called for building and operating a new railroad from the Missouri River at Council Bluffs, Iowa, west to Sacramento, California, and on to San Francisco Bay.
 Another act to supplement the first was passed in 1864.
 The Pacific Railroad Act of 1863 established the standard gauge to be used in these federally financed railways.